arthurflor23/handwritten-text-recognition/README.md

 This project aims to provide a comprehensive solution for Handwritten Text Recognition (HTR) using [Tensorflow](https://www.tensorflow.org/).
 It includes a tutorial and a set of tools for data processing, model training, testing, and inference.
 The HTR model can be trained on various datasets and supports different levels of recognition, such as line and paragraph level.
 The project also supports generative and language models that make up the workflow for handwriting synthesis and spelling correction.

 Furthermore, the project provides support for [MLflow Tracking](https://mlflow.org/docs/latest/tracking.html#tracking), which enables better tracking and management of training and testing phases.
-MLflow allows users to log and compare experiments, track metrics, and store trained models for reproducibility and experimentation.
-Explore the [MLflow Dashboard](https://mlflow.org/docs/latest/tracking.html#explore-runs-and-results) for tracking experiments with `mlflow ui`.
+MLflow allows you to log and compare experiments, track metrics, and store trained models for reproducibility and experimentation.
+Explore the [MLflow Dashboard](https://mlflow.org/docs/latest/tracking.html#explore-runs-and-results) and track experiments with `mlflow ui`.

 ## Getting Started

-To get started with the Graphite project, follow the steps below:
+To get started with the Graphite project, follow the steps below.

 ### Prerequisites